Victoria, Princess Royal: First childbirth

 A little over a year after her marriage, on 27 January 1859, Victoria gave birth to her first child, the future German Emperor Wilhelm II.
 The delivery was extremely complicated.
 The maid responsible for alerting doctors to the onset of contractions delayed giving notice.
 Moreover, the gynecologists hesitated to examine the princess, who was wearing only a flannel nightgown.
 The baby was in breech, and the delayed delivery could have caused the death of both the princess and her son.

 Finally, doctors managed to save both mother and child.
 The baby, however, suffered damage at the brachial plexus, and the nerves in his arm were injured.
-As he grew, it failed to develop normally, and by the time Wilhelm was an adult, his left arm was fifteen centimetres shorter than his right.
+As he grew, it failed to develop normally, and by the time Wilhelm was an adult, his left arm was 15 cm shorter than his right.
 There is also speculation that the difficult labour caused fetal distress, which deprived the future emperor of oxygen for eight to ten minutes and might have brought about other neurological problems.

 The doctors tried to calm both Victoria and Frederick, affirming that their baby could recover fully from his injuries.
 Still, the couple chose not to inform the British court of Wilhelm's condition.
 However, over the weeks it became clear that the child's arm would not recover, and, after four months of doubts, Victoria decided to give the sad news to her parents.
 Fortunately for the princess, the birth of her second child, Princess Charlotte, on 24 July 1860, took place without difficulty.